sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 }
 ```

-Update your CSS file to include this.
+Update your CSS file to include the code snippet above.

 Padding becomes more apparent when we have "stuff" inside the box.
 If we're talking about a `<p>` element, the "stuff" is the text of the paragraph - the __content__.
 Let's add some text: